Colin Mackenzie (British Army officer): Between the wars

 In September 1902 he received the substantive rank of lieutenant-colonel, and was appointed Assistant Quartermaster General for the 5th Division, within the 2nd Army Corps, based in Dover as part of the staff of the South-Eastern military district.
 He was Assistant Adjutant General at Army Headquarters from June 1905 and, after being promoted to the temporary rank of brigadier general in March 1907, became commander of the 6th Infantry Brigade at Aldershot Command, taking over from Major General Herbert Belfield.

 He was promoted to major general in July 1910.
 From 1910 to 1913, he was Chief of the General Staff, Canada.
 His departure from that post was caused in part by a disagreement between Mackenzie and Sam Hughes, the Canadian Minister of Militia and Defence, as to (among other things) the merits of the Ross rifle.
 Mackenzie subsequently regarded himself as vindicated by the Ross rifle's unsuitability for combat conditions on the Western Front.

+On 3 March 1914, he became GOC Highland Division of the Territorial Force (TF), taking over from Lieutenant General Charles Woollcombe.